RTA Inspect/Xerifleet Integration

 The RTA Inspect Integration currently supports the following functions:

-Vehicle sync from RTA to RTA Inspect
+Vehicle link from RTA to RTA Inspect

 Before configuring the RTA Inspect Integration, ensure you meet the following prerequisites:

 You are on the RTA SaaS Subscription which provides access to the APIs that make this integration possible.

 Click the “Admin” link in the sidebar